 Complete Health Dentistry: The Oral-Systemic Connection

 Research continues to connect the proverbial dots between oral health and overall health.
 This is a concept enthusiastically embraced by Shoreline Dental Care.
-We approach your oral health as the pathway to complete health, and you’ll notice it beginning with your first visit.
+We approach your oral health as the pathway to complete health, and you’ll notice it beginning with your first visit to our Milford, CT and West Haven, CT dental offices

 As a practitioner of complete health dentistry, Dr. Tartagni’s goal is to bring awareness to our patients about the important role oral health plays in our overall health.
 Dr. Tartagni is involved with the American Academy of Oral Systemic Health (AAOSH) and is uniquely qualified to treat your oral health as a vital part of your whole body wellness